fscelliott/docsdonewell/_posts/2025-11-18-readme-upgrade-migration.md

 "title": Guide to  recent breaking Readme API changes
 ---

 Recently I learned that Readme would automatically migrate one of my documentation projects to their newest version.
-I knew this would break my existing third-party GitHub [integration](https://github.com/flowcommerce/readme-sync), which relies on an older version of the Readme API and which I chose at a time when Readme's own GitHub integration was much less powerful than it now is.
-Side note: I will move heaven and earth to achieve static site generation rather than submit to the inefficiencies inherent in authoring docs in a webapp.
-Even if it meant choosing a third-party open source tool that's now archived, it was still worth it!
+I knew this would break my existing third-party<sup>1</sup>  GitHub [integration](https://github.com/flowcommerce/readme-sync).

 After skimming Readme's documentation on the upgrade, I had several pressing concerns that I've since cleared up through sandbox tests in advance of the migration.
 I'll note these advanced Q&As here in case they help documentarians: